ymtszw/atom-elm/README.md

 refining syntax highlights and adding snippets for Elm 0.18+.

-Also, removed autocomplete provider feature using [Elm Oracle](https://github.com/ElmCast/elm-oracle), since `elm-oracle` is not actively updated for 0.17+.
+Also, removed autocomplete provider feature using [Elm Oracle](https://github.com/ElmCast/elm-oracle), since `elm-oracle` itself is not actively updated for 0.17+.
 We recommend using [elmjutsu](https://github.com/halohalospecial/atom-elmjutsu) for now.

-Original `atom-elm` repository is stale for some time, contributions are welcomed.
+Original `atom-elm` repository is stale for some time, so contributions are welcomed.

 ## Installation